Cultural festivals

 Pafos Aphrodite Festival

 Each September, the ancient harbor of Pafos becomes something rare: a place where opera, history, and landscape converge without competing for attention.
 The Pafos Aphrodite Festival transforms the space in front of a medieval castle into an open-air opera stage, offering full productions in a setting shaped by sea air, stone walls, and night sky.
-What makes the festival distinctive is not only its musical ambition, but how naturally it belongs to its surroundings. facebook-com When Opera Leaves the Opera House The Pafos Aphrodite Festival is Cyprus’s leading international opera event, held annually in late August or early September in the coastal city of Pafos.
-Performances take place outdoors, directly in front of Pafos Medieval Castle, using the historic harbor…
+What makes the festival distinctive is not only its musical ambition, but how naturally it belongs to its surroundings.
+When Opera Leaves the Opera House The Pafos Aphrodite Festival is Cyprus’s leading international opera event, held annually in late August or early September in the coastal city of Pafos.
+Performances take place outdoors, directly in front of Pafos Medieval Castle, using the historic harbor as…

 Read more